 Causes of social anxiety disorder symptoms can include inherited traits, brain structure, and learned behavior based on their environment.
 A person with a social anxiety disorder may avoid common social situations like interacting with strangers, going to parties or social events, going to school or work, starting conversations, dating, and more.
 These symptoms can change over time and may worsen when the person is facing a lot of stress.
 Our anxiety treatment in Boca is recommended for anyone who’s struggling with anxiety, regardless of whether they believe their condition is severe or not.

-Agoraphobia and social anxiety disorder can each cooccur with panic attacks.
+When comparing agoraphobia vs social anxiety disorder, it's important to know that both can co-occur with panic attacks.
 A panic attack is a sudden feeling of intense fear or worry that has no specific cause.
 Panic attacks often cause symptoms like increased heart rate, a sense of impending doom, trouble breathing, and nausea.
 A panic disorder diagnosis requires the person to experience recurring panic attacks as well as fear or worry that they’re going to experience a panic attack in the future.
 Individuals with panic disorder are at high risk of developing agoraphobia, which can result from an experience with panic attack triggers.
 However, the same is true for people with social anxiety disorder.
 Panic disorder and social anxiety are also distinct conditions that can occur simultaneously.

+If you're wondering, "Do I have agoraphobia or social anxiety disorder?", we can help.
 Our Banyan mental health program offers treatment to help people with agoraphobia, social anxiety, and other related mental disorders.
-We also offer treatment to help individuals who have both an addiction and a mental illness.
+We can also help diagnose any condition you may have.
 If you or someone you know needs substance abuse treatment or mental health care, call us now at 888-280-4763 for more information about our mental illness treatment in Boca.